jatofg/nawa/README.md

 For automatically starting an app on boot, use `systemctl enable`.

+### Using Docker

+You can also use the Docker images available in the GitHub Package Registry.
+As they are built automatically, they should always be up to date.
+See the [packages](https://github.com/jatofg/nawa/packages) section to learn how to install them, and [the docs](https://www.tobiasflaig.eu/nawa/docs/usingdocker.html) for using and building them.

+To install them, you need a GitHub account and access token (click "Learn more" in the Packages section for more information).
+After logging in with docker, use the command on the package page to pull the image.

 ## Building

 NAWA has been tested on Linux only so far, but it might also run on BSD derivates and macOS.